LauraLucasZ/Fire-Detection-CNN/README.md

 # Fire Detection Using Deep Learning (EfficientNetB0, ResNet50, VGG16)

 This project applies deep learning and image processing techniques to detect fire in images.
-We trained and evaluated three convolutional neural network (CNN) architectures — **EfficientNetB0**, **ResNet50**, and **VGG16** — to determine which model achieves the best performance in identifying fire-related scenes.
+I trained and evaluated three convolutional neural network (CNN) architectures — **EfficientNetB0**, **ResNet50**, and **VGG16** — to determine which model achieves the best performance in identifying fire-related scenes.

 ## 🚀 Project Highlights